DeathByThermodynamics/HOI4-Map-Editor/README.md

 - add a province to a state, removing it from any other states.
 All VPs and province buildings are also transferred.
 - export state data to be used in your mod
 - strategic regions cannot yet be edited, but will update whenever a province transfers states.

+# Saving

+Every time 'save' is clicked in the province view window, a plain file is generated which saves the state of the map in the editor, in order to reduce the amount of times that one might need to export or load.
+The map state is also saved when shift+click is used to transfer provinces.
+This save state is stored within a folder in your input folder (likely `MapEditor`) and thus you can load different states just by specifying the input folder.

+# Exporting

+Clicking the Export button will export the strategic regions and states of your mod into the output folder.
+As a fair warning, currently the files will just be named their IDs.
+These can be directly moved into a mod folder and should not cause map errors (other than the change in buildings error which can be fixed in nudge by validating).